Page Contents

 All in all, you definitely won’t get bored in Edmonton and I recommend staying for a few days if your schedule allows!

 Where to eat: The food (and craft beer) at Situation Brewing was incredible!
-You can also find 3 of the top 10 new restaurants in Canada in Edmonton, take a look.
+You can also find 3 of the top 10 new restaurants in Canada in downtown Edmonton, take a look.

 Luxury: Metterra Hotel on Whyte